 Oral shingles is when shingles develops inside the mouth.
-A person may have tingling, burning, pain, and difficulty eating.
+A person with shingles in the mouth may have tingling, burning, pain, and difficulty eating.
 Blisters can develop, which turn into ulcers.
 The ulcers usually heal within 10–14 days.

 Shingles is a viral infection that develops due to the varicella-zoster virus, the same virus that causes chicken pox.